gavin-hyl/cs38/cs38-set3-ghua.typ

 _Proof:_
 `2SATExplore` constructs a DFS tree and checks for consistency.
 It assumes that the root vertex is true and cascades the implications.
-Since all edges are checked and no modifications are made to the checked nodes after they are first checked, any returned solution is guaranteed to be consistent given that the assumption is consistent.
+Since all edges are checked and no modifications are made to the checked vertices after they are first checked, any returned solution is guaranteed to be consistent given that the assumption is consistent.

 We claim that at the end of every loop, all vertices in $C$ received an assignment that is part of a satisfying assignment.
 We prove this with induction.